-13.1 A labour provider might make a request for information held by the GLA about themselves.
-Such requests are "subject access requests" in accordance with the Data Protection Act 1998, and will be dealt with under the requirements of that Act.
-Further information can be found on the Information Commissioner's website4.
+13.1 A labour provider might make a request for information held by the GLAA about themselves.
+Such requests are "subject access requests" in accordance with the Data Protection Act 2018 and will be dealt with under the requirements of that Act.
+Any requests for information should be emailed to dataprotection@gla.gov.uk.
+Further information can be found on the Information Commissioner's website^[4].